-If you have any concerns, no matter how small they may seem, about the safety or welfare of any child, please contact the school's Designated Lead for Child Protection, Adrian Nash, Head Teacher, Emma Pye Assistant Head Teacher, Joanne Hewitt Deputy Head teacher.
+If you have any concerns, no matter how small they may seem, about the safety or welfare of any child, please contact the school's Designated Leads for Child Protection, Adrian Nash, Head Teacher, Stacey Yates Assistant Head Teacher, Joanne Hewitt Deputy Head teacher.

 Information for parents and carers - Nottinghamshire Safeguarding Children Board:

 There may be times, as a parent or carer, when you need help, advice or information when caring for your child.
 This page provides links to sites where you can access information and get advice on a number of subjects.
 It also gives advice for when children's social care, the police or the NSPCC are involved with your family.

 If you think that bullying is just a part of everyday school life, you're wrong.
 No-one deserves to be bullied and you shouldn't ignore the problem.

 Think U Know is a set of resources developed by the Child Exploitation and Online Protection (CEOP) Centre at website: www.thinkuknow.co.uk to help educate young people, parents and teachers about safe and positive use of the internet.

 Know IT All is a set of resources developed by Childnet International at website: www.childnet-int.org/kia to help educate parents and teachers about safe and positive use of the internet.

 CEOP work to encourage all organisations that have an online presence where children and young people congregate to adopt the CEOP 'Report Abuse' mechanism.
 You can report abuse at website: www.ceop.gov.uk/saferbydesign/reportabuse.asp.

 Sepsis awareness campaign